Should I train my current employees or hire new skilled workers?

 The trick is to have a staff management software that allows you to systematically coordinate and plan training across different teams.
 It’s best to have an agile platform that gives you the flexibility to move around schedules instead of writing them down on a piece of paper or word document.

-That’s the question we’ll be answering in this post.
 In this guide, we’ll give you a few pointers and factors to consider whether it’s better to hire a new employee or train an existing one.

 If you want to compute your own cost of training for an employee, here is the formula: